| Enterprise Information Portal Architecture and

 processing systems to decision and collaborative processing systems

 to be documented and tracked by an organization.
+2. The business information directory should have an

 administration capability for defining user and user group